Language-Driven Image Style Transfer: Language-Driven Artistic Style Transfer

-In particular, visual decoder ($G_\text{D}$) applies self-attention \cite{zhang2019sa-gan,el-nouby2019ilbie,fu2020sscr} along the channel side to fuse content features ($h^\mathcal{C}$) and style features ($h^\mathcal{S}$), where $h^\mathcal{S}$ is concatenated with $h^\mathcal{C}$ along each spatial dimension.
-There are two goals to train LVA for \texttt{LDIST}: preserving \textit{content structures} from content images and presenting \textit{style patterns} correlated with visual semantics of style instructions.
+In particular, $G_\text{D}$ applies self-attention~\cite{zhang2019sa-gan,park2019sa} to fuse $h^\mathcal{C}$ and $h^\mathcal{S}$ over the global spatial dimension.
+There are two goals to train LVA for \texttt{LDAST}: ($i$) preserving \textit{content structures} from content images; ($ii$) presenting \textit{style patterns} correlated with visual semantics of style instructions.